boxofbox/pyatsyn/README.md

-# ABOUT pyats
+# ABOUT pyatsyn

-pyats is a python implementation of the Analysis-Transformation-Synthesis (ATS) spectral modeling system.
+pyatsyn is a python implementation of the Analysis-Transformation-Synthesis (ATS) spectral modeling system.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!TODO

 ---

-pyats Copyright (c) <2023>, Johnathan G Lyon
+pyatsyn Copyright (c) <2023>, Johnathan G Lyon
 All rights reserved.

 Except where otherwise noted, ATSA and ATSH is Copyright (c) <2002-2004>